 - fresh cilantro

 - chopped cucumbers

 - Chop the chicken into 1-1½" chunks.
 Dice the onion and peppers into about ½" dice.
 Chop the cilantro.
 Measure out the remaining ingredients.

-- Turn the Ninja Foodi on high sear/sauté and add 2 Tbsp of olive oil.
+- Turn the Ninja Foodi on high sear/sauté and add 2 tablespoon of olive oil.
 Allow the oil to heat up and add the chicken and onions.
 Sauté on high for 3-5 minutes.
 Deglaze with the chicken stock.

-- Add in the peppers, the fire roasted tomatoes, remaining 1 tsp salt, lemongrass paste, garlic chili sauce, remaining curry powder, and the remaining red curry paste, rinsed black beans, coconut milk, and the peanut butter.
+- Add in the peppers, the fire roasted tomatoes, remaining 1 teaspoon salt, lemongrass paste, garlic chili sauce, remaining curry powder, and the remaining red curry paste, rinsed black beans, coconut milk, and the peanut butter.
 Do not stir.

 - If you want to cook your rice at the same time, rinse the rice under cold water until the water runs clear and put it in a 6" Fat Daddio pan with 1½ cups of water.
 Put the rack in the high position and set the pan on top, cover with foil or a silicone cover.

 - Put the pressure lid on and turn the valve to seal.
 Pressure cook on high for 5 minutes.
 When the time is up allow the pot to natural release for 2 minutes and then manually release the remaining pressure.